LuxInstruct: A Cross-Lingual Instruction Tuning Dataset For Luxembourgish: Introduction

-To address the scarcity of high-quality data, we compile \textsc{LuxInstruct}\footnote{\url{https://hf.co/datasets/fredxlpy/LuxInstruct}}, a cross-lingual instruction tuning dataset for Luxembourgish.
+To address the scarcity of high-quality data, we compile \textsc{LuxInstruct}, a cross-lingual instruction tuning dataset for Luxembourgish, in which instructions are written in other languages and outputs are in Luxembourgish.
 By avoiding machine translation into Luxembourgish\footnote{MT into Luxembourgish is limited to an ablation subset of instructions and omitted from \textsc{LuxInstruct}.}, our approach preserves linguistic integrity while enabling the adaptation of LLMs to Luxembourgish through alignment with English, French, and German.
 Additionally, the use of human-generated, rather than synthetic, data guarantees \textsc{LuxInstruct}'s high quality.

 Our findings indicate that this cross-lingual dataset, due to its native construction, offers superior quality and has the potential to result in improved model performance compared to monolingual MT-based instruction tuning data.